Funding of science: Public/State Funding

-Rationale for Funding
+Rationale for funding

 R&D is a costly, and long-term investment to which disruptions are harmful.

 The public sector has multiple reasons to fund science.
 The private sector is said to focus on the closer to the market stage of R&D policy, where appropriability hence private returns are high.
 Basic research is weak on appropriability and so remains risky and under-financed.
-Consequently, although governmental R&D may provide support across the R&D value chain, it is often characterized as Market failure induced intervention to maintain early-stage research where incentives to invest are low.
+Consequently, although governmental sponsorship of research may provide support across the R&D value chain, it is often characterized as a market failure induced intervention.
+Market incentives to invest in early-stage research are low.
 The theory of public goods seconds this argument.
-Publicly funded research often supports research fields where social rate of return is higher than private rate of return often related to appropriability potential.
+Publicly funded research often supports research fields where social rate of return may be higher than private rate of return.
+Appropriability potential is the potential for an entity to capture the value of an innovation or research outcome.
 The general free rider problem of public goods is a threat especially in case of global public goods such as climate change research, which may lower incentives to invest by both the private sector but also other governments.

 In endogenous growth theories, R&D contributes to growth.
 Some have depicted this relationship in the inverse, claiming that growth drives innovation.
-Recently, (tacit) knowledge itself is said to be a source of economic driver internalized by science workers.
+As of 2013, science workers applying their (tacit) knowledge may be considered an economic driver.
 When this knowledge and/or human capital emigrates, countries face the so-called brain–drain.
 Science policy can assist to avoid this as large shares of governmental R&D is spent on researchers and supporting staff personnel salaries.
 In this sense, science funding is not only discretionary spending but also has elements of entitlement spending.

 R&D funded and especially performed by the State may allow greater influence over its direction.
 This is particularly important in the case of R&D contributing to public goods.
 However, the ability of governments have been criticized over whether they are best positioned to pick winners and losers.
 In the EU, dedicated safeguards have been enacted under a dedicated form of competition law called State Aid.
 State Aid safeguards business activities from governmental interventions.
 This invention was largely driven by the German ordoliberal school as to eliminate state subsidies advocated by the French dirigiste.
 Threats to global public goods has refueled the debate on the role of governments beyond a mere market failure fixer, the so-called mission-driven policies.